Miriam Hyman Children's Eye Care Centre

 The MHCECC is committed to providing high-quality comprehensive eye care to children, irrespective of their families' ability to pay.

-There is no other paediatric eye care facility in the state of Orissa.
-The population of Orissa is approximately 50 million (equivalent to that of England).
+There is no other paediatric eye care facility in the state of Odisha.
+The population of Odisha is approximately 50 million (equivalent to that of England).
 Children under 16 comprise approximately 45% of the total population.

 There are approximately eight million blind people in India and one million are under sixteen.
 Visual impairment has a devastating effect on a child's development, education, life chances and quality of life.
 There are life-long consequences for the individual, the family and community.

 More than fifty per cent of childhood blindness is preventable and treatable.
 Early diagnosis, treatment and rehabilitation can significantly reduce the effects of visual impairment on a growing child's life.

 The value of an eye care service for children is measured not only in numbers of children treated, but also by the number of years of avoidable blindness saved through timely intervention, or "blind years".